 Northern Lights – Sound & Light Show on Parliament Hill will be showing at 9:30pm Monday to Friday.
 A show featuring key figures, events and achievements from Canadian history are brought to life against the backdrop of the Centre Block and Peace Tower.
 It’s FREE!

-The Canadian Museum of History welcomes Indigenous Experiences at 11:15am, 1pm, 2:30pm and 4pm Monday to Friday.
 Come explore Indigenous culture firsthand through dance performances, near a site once used as both a trading post and a place of friendship and celebration.
 Tickets are 10$ per person.